stella-cervini/DataScienceLab/README.md

 The essence of this project is not only to assess the present, but also to look into the
 future: using historical data from the past 15 years, our research attempts to predict the evolution of these crucial indicators, including the synthetic Life Index.
-Using **time series analysis techniques**, we aspire to offer insights into how these indicators will develop, thus providing a look into the future direction of nations around the world.\
+Using **time series analysis techniques (ARIMA)**, we aspire to offer insights into how these indicators will develop, thus providing a look into the future direction of nations around the world.\
-Moreover, this research extends beyond the borders of individual nations: using **clustering methodologies**, we tried to uncover patterns and similarities between nations based on these key indicators.
+Moreover, this research extends beyond the borders of individual nations: using **clustering methodologies (K-means)**, we tried to uncover patterns and similarities between nations based on these key indicators.
 In addition, we conducted data aggregations on a continental level, revealing regional trends, disparities and opportunities.\
 This project provides practical applications that have the potential to have an impact on